Caring for your jewellery is similar to looking after your car in that both need to be cleaned and serviced regularly.

-The ideal way to way to clean diamond jewellery is to have it professionally cleaned in an ultrasonic and then steam cleaned.
+The ideal way to clean diamond jewellery is to have it professionally cleaned in an ultrasonic and then steam cleaned.
 Linneys offers this service free of charge for jewellery bought from one of our stores.
-The difference is remarkable and your jewellery will look like new after a through professional clean.
+The difference is remarkable and your jewellery will look like new after a thorough professional clean.

 There are many ways of cleaning the precious metals in your jewellery.
 We recommend that you use a jewellery cleaning cloth to vigorously rub your jewellery until it shines.

 Oxidisation can be removed by placing a few drops of ammonia in a cup of warm water and immersing the metal in this solution for up to fifteen minutes.

 Gently scrub with a very soft brush to remove any dark stains and then rinse the piece in clean water and allow to dry.
 Do not use this process to clean coloured stones or pearls.

 The settings on your jewellery will wear over time so you should have your jewellery checked regularly and repaired as required.
 Diamond rings typically need retipping as after many years of wear the claws become worn down, exposing the diamond which can cause it to fall out of the setting.